nicoespeon/understandlegacycode.com/content/blog/work-faster-safer-untested-code-overcommitting/index.md

 ![Comic that recaps the content of this post](./overcommitting-preview.png)

-_Get this comic in SVG + high-res PNG by subscribing to my weekly newsletter at the bottom of this post 👇_
+_Get this comic in SVG + high-res PNG by subscribing to my monthly newsletter at the bottom of this post 👇_

 <hr />